erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

     * ```
       # bashrc

-      # Add this lines at the top of .bashrc:
+      # Add these lines at the top of .bashrc:
       [[ $- == *i* ]] && source /path/to/blesh/ble.sh --noattach

       # your bashrc settings come here...